Skip to content

 Air Forms

-Air Forms are powered by Pydantic.
+Air Forms are powered by Air Models, which inherit directly from pydantic.BaseModel.
 That includes both their display and validation of data.
 If you have any experience with Pydantic, that will go a long way towards helping your understanding of Air Forms.

 A Sample Contact Air Form